nspcc-dev/neofs-s3-gw/docs/configuration.md

 }
 ```

-The option `placement_policy.regions` may look like:
+The option `placement_policy.locations` may look like:
 ```yaml
 placement_policy:
   locations: